What comes to mind when you think of an “agile work environment”? Nimble, quick, alert?

 Agile working describes how an organization empowers its people to work where, when and how they choose – with maximum flexibility and minimum constraints – to optimize their performance and deliver “best in class” value and customer service.
 It leverages communications and information technology to enable people to work in ways which best suit their needs without the traditional limitations of where and when tasks must be performed.

 Agile workplaces and offices give workers the freedom to make independent decisions on where and how to do their best work.
 An agile workplace may provide several different curated spaces and flexible seating areas.
-Employees are given free access to these spaces and are not required to stay put at his or her assigned desk for the duration of the workday.

 It involves creating working areas within the office whereby employees have the freedom as well as the flexibility to work where they want and when they want to.
 An agile workplace makes it possible to increase profitability by focusing on what the employee does, when they want to, and providing office space that meets their needs.